isauraAlmar/Personal/README.md

 As the project has been developed in collaboration with a company, the second subsection will include some background information about the company, everis

 The next part dives deeper into the structure of everis, and will focus on NextGen, everis innovation area.
 The fourth subsection will explain the structure of the Robotics/Augmented Workforce team, where I am currently working.
-We will finish this section explaining the current needs of the different projects in which my team is working, and how this project is able to help.
+We will finish this part explaining the current needs of the different projects in which my team is working, and how this project is able to help.

 ### Project overview